Why Emotional Storytelling Is The Future of Branding

 Is your brand reinforcing an emotional connection with core brand values in every aspect of your content strategy?

 A few years can feel like a long time in digital marketing.
-Consider this Google Chrome advertisement from 2009:
+Consider this Google Chrome advertisement:

 Ingeniously put together, and undoubtedly informative, but somehow, the ad already feels a little outdated.
 In the rich and hugely diverse world of digital media consumers now have access to, it seems a little dry, even boring.